-A report from the Food and Agriculture Organization of the United Nations Rome (2021), asserts that “the COVID-19 pandemic was having a devastating impact on the world’s economy and that the food security and nutrition status of millions of people, including children, would deteriorate if we did not take swift action.”
-This is the reality for low-socioeconomic communities like those comprising the Greater August Town (GAT) area.
+"A report from the Food and Agriculture Organization of the United Nations Rome (2021), asserts that “the COVID-19 pandemic was having a devastating impact on the world’s economy and that the food security and nutrition status of millions of people, including children, would deteriorate if we did not take swift action.”
+This is the reality for low-socioeconomic communities like those comprising the Greater August Town (GAT) area in Jamaica.
 The kindergarten/infant schools which service the communities are hindered from imparting effective teaching and providing a holistic learning environment considering that a significant portion of their school population suffers from food insecurity and irregular water supply."
 Dr Olivene Burke, project leader

 "Research of this nature is important, considering that many kindergarten schools within marginalised communities lack green spaces or natural components that may be utilised in an integrative teaching approach."
 Dr Olivene Burke, project leader

 Experience and understanding of nature were central to Froebel’s ideas.
 Take a look at a collection of case studies and our free resources for educators interested in gardening, outdoor play, nature connections and sustainability in early childhood education.Learn more